scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

-The initial step is to pair data that will be the source of inputs :math:`x` to a neural network model with the annotations that will be the source of training targets $y$ for that model.
+The initial step is to pair data that will be the source of inputs :math:`x` to a neural network model with the annotations that will be the source of training targets :math:`y` for that model.
 This is done by collecting audio files or array files containing spectrograms from a "data directory", and then optionally pairing these files with annotation files.